 She may be small in stature but Renee stands tall when speaking out for equality for people affected by a rare disease.

 “I agreed to be Ambassador of the Foundation because I have a rare disease and can understand how other families with children that have rare diseases and disabilities feel.
 I know how much help and support we all need!"

 Kara Hunt, Grants Program Manager: Kara is responsible for managing the prioritisation and allocation process for funding Grants.
 Kara has over 25 years experience working in the disability services sector and in the NSW Department of Family and Community Services; Ageing, Disability and Home Care managing and leading multiple program areas.

-Trish van Leeuwen, Marketing Manager: Trish is responsible for the marketing, fundraising and event management of the SWF and has over 25 years experience in sport and philanthropy.
+Trish van Leeuwen, Marketing Manager: Trish is responsible for the marketing, fundraising and event management of the Steve Waugh Foundation and has over 25 years experience in sport and philanthropy.